sentenz/convention/internal/about/web-page.md

 ### 2.1.
 Static Site Generators

 A static site generator (SSG) is a software application that creates HTML pages from templates or components and a given content source.
-Most static site generators, accept Markdown-formatted text files as a source.
+Most static site generators, accept Markdown formatted text files as a source.

 A List of [Static Site Generators](https://jamstack.org/generators/).